transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 in the 68000, and I got far enough to display the Dead Mac screen, but I got stuck just before the end of the ROM's initialization where it opens the default device drivers.
 At some point, it attempts to write to a location in the ROM.
-In hardware that shouldn't have an affect, except that I have some code in Moa raise an error when that happens, since it's likely a bug.
-Ignoring that error doesn't make it get any farther.
+In hardware that shouldn't have an affect, except that I have some code in Moa to raise an error when that happens, since it's likely a bug.
+Ignoring that error didn't make it get any farther.
 I couldn't for the life of me find out what was wrong, but at one point, using another [emulator](https://github.com/TomHarte/CLK), I was able to confirm that if the ROMs ran on a system that didn't mirror the RAM and ROM address exactly as the hardware does, the ROM wont boot. *facepalm*  Effort went into making sure the Macintosh was not cloned like the IBM PC, so I was fighting against those effort as well.
 After a while I decided to give the Genesis a try again.